Skip to main content

 How should institutions consume protocol outputs without simply recentralizing them?

-This is one of the most important unresolved questions in the field, because it determines whether presence adjudication systems remain niche technical instruments or become meaningful public infrastructure.
+This remains one of the most important unresolved questions in the field.

 The Composability Question